|

 Santiago de Compostela?

-get a connection to most cities.
+train) and from there get a connection to most cities.
+Trains run

 What equipment do I need?